wave2future/dUsefulStuff/ReadMe.markdown

 * Provided star images but can be configured with any images you like.
 * Resizes itself to match the width and height of the supplied images.
 * Can popup a bubble above the users finger displaying the newly selected rating.
-* Bubble background, font and colour is all configurable.

 ### Using DCUIRating